minaminao/ctf-blockchain/src/ParadigmCTF2022/README.md

 `uint256_le(account_balance, amount)` is wrong.
 The correct code is `uint256_le(amount, account_balance)`.

-Thus, for example, the condition of `checker` is satisfied by executiing the
+Thus, for example, the condition of `checker` is satisfied by executiing the `burn` function as follows.
 ```py
 await wrapper_contract.functions["burn"].invoke(player_address, (1 << 256) - int(50000e18), max_fee=int(1e16))
 ```